Swarthmore College’s Class of 2030 shows an overall acceptance rate of 7.44%, offering admission to 969 students out of 13,029 applicants.

 Note: Fall 2025 transfer data is from Swarthmore’s Common Data Set for 2025-2026, the same reporting year that includes Class of 2029 first-year admissions data.

-For the Class of 2029, 42 transfer students were admitted out of 421 applicants, resulting in a 9.98% transfer acceptance rate, slightly higher compared to Swarthmore’s first-year acceptance rate of 7.52%.
+The Class of 2029 resulted in a 9.98% transfer acceptance rate, slightly higher compared to Swarthmore’s first-year acceptance rate of 7.44%.
 Transfer decisions often depend on factors such as enrollment needs, available space, and institutional priorities, which can vary each year.

 Swarthmore Waitlist Acceptance Rate